Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-useridentity/README.md

 Clean the solution, rebuild the solution, and run it.

-Explore the sample by registering an account in the application, signing in using that account, clicking the Profile link, on the Profile page linking an AAD user's account and seeing their profile information, signing out from the application, and starting again.
+Explore the sample by

+1. registering an account in the application,
+1. signing in using that account, clicking the Profile link,
+1. on the Profile page linking an AAD user's account and seeing their profile information,
+1. sign out from the application, and starting again.

 ## How To Deploy This Sample to Azure